 God’s view (the biblical view) teaches that Christ was crucified on a Wednesday and rose from the grave on a Saturday.
-There have been many studies and teachings on this topic and it can become rather confusing when trying to calculate the actual days of the week.
+There have been many studies and teachings on this topic and it can become rather confusing when trying to calculate the actual days of the week, especially since the days of the week we now use were not yet in existence at this time.
 However, when the three biblical points specified above are put into place with the Bible passages that describe the events, it is clear that this is the true teaching of the Word of God.
 There are several passages of scripture that are the key to calculating the days.
 Each one will be observed and discussed.

-That there was something which he would do in ‘confirming the covenant,’ or in establishing the principles of religion…That in the middle of that period of seven years [one week], another important event would occur, serving to divide that time into two portions, and especially to be known as causing the sacrifice and oblation to cease; in some way affecting the public offering of sacrifice, so that from that time there would be in fact a cessation.
+That there was something which would be done in the middle of the ‘confirming the covenant,’ or in establishing the principles of religion…That in the middle of that period of seven years [one week], another important event would occur, serving to divide that time into two portions, and especially to be known as causing the sacrifice and oblation to cease; in some way affecting the public offering of sacrifice, so that from that time there would be in fact a cessation.
 [Emphasis added] 8

 The crucifixion of the Messiah fulfilled this prophecy.
 All of these things were prophesied as occurring in the middle of the week.
 This would be on a Wednesday.